NevermindNilas/uwu2x-7.0/README.md

 - reader.py: Contains logic for reading the input video.
 - writer.py: Contains logic for writing the input video.

-These are all in the same fashion as the original codebase, with the same functionality and structure.
+These are all in the same fashion as the original codebase of The Anime Scripter: https://github.com/NevermindNilas/TheAnimeScripter, with the same functionality and structure.

 ## Data Privacy Concerns